A Sewing Technique that creates frayed edge seams for pillows, rag quilts and other projects.

 Choose a cotton fabric color for the front and back of your mini ‘rag quilts’ sample.
 You will then cut fabric pieces and Osnaburg to 5X5 inch squares.
 (5X5 is a good sample size-feel free to make any size squares you want) If you have cotton fabric scraps and unbleached muslin just laying around, you’re ready to get started!

-Otherwise, I’ve included some product links for materials needed for your convenience.
 You can also find the fabrics at your local fabric shop; the Osnaburg is usually located in the ‘utility’ fabrics section.
-(I’ve only used the natural color of Osnaburg, but it also comes in black and white at Amazon)
+(I’ve only used the natural color of Osnaburg, but it also comes in black and white.)

 Heavy Duty Sewing Scissors